mas-bandwidth/gafferongames/content/post/client_server_connection.md

 The CRC32 and implicit protocol id in the packet header allow the server to trivially reject UDP packets not belonging to this protocol or from a different version of it.
 For details, please see [Reading and Writing Packets](http://gafferongames.com/building-a-game-network-protocol/reading-and-writing-packets/) and [Serialization Strategies](http://gafferongames.com/building-a-game-network-protocol/serialization-strategies/).

 Since connection request packets are sent over UDP, they may be lost, received in duplicate, or out of order.
-Because of this we do two things: 1) we keep resending packets for the client state until we get a response from the server, or the client times out, and 2) on both client and server we ignore any packets that don't correspond to what we are expecting, since a lot of redundant packets are flying over the network.
+Because of this we do two things: 1) we keep sending packets for the client state until we get a response from the server, or the client times out, and 2) on both client and server we ignore any packets that don't correspond to what we are expecting, since a lot of redundant packets are flying over the network.

-On the server, we have something like the following data structure:
+On the server, we have the following data structure:

         const int MaxClients = 64;